joostvangils/BPMN_RPA/README.md

 This instantiates the class and saves the instance in the variable %test%.
 You can call any function of the class object by use of these attributes in Tasks following the instantiation Task (leave the 'Module' attribute blank):<br>
 <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/BPMN_RPA/Images/Instantiate_class2.PNG" height="100" width="400" ></a><br>

+### Logging
+The WorkflowEngine logs all executed steps in a SQLite database, called 'Orchestrator.db'.
+This database is located in the install directory.
+If the install directory is unknown when starting the WorkflowEngine, the WorkflowEngine will ask you for the folder.
+This path then will be saved in the registry and the Orchestrator database will be created in that folder.

 #### End a flow
 The ending of a flow will also be logged in the Orchestrator database.
 When ending a flow, the output of the last executed step will also be the output of the entire flow, unless the flow is ended with an exitcode.